fouadhussain/CityBikes/README.md

 ----------------------------------------------------
 Test Description:

-- As a user I want to verify that the city Frankfurt is in Germany and return their corresponded latitude and longitude
+- As a user I want to verify that the city Frankfurt is in Germany and return the corresponded latitude and longitude

 Test Input Data: